 Calumet City gained notoriety in the 1970s when town engineers painted a smiley face on the municipal water towers.
 As a result, towns across the nation decorated their water towers and municipal buildings.
 The atmosphere in Calumet City is very much the same today, with families and friends gathering at local festivities and supporting schools and functions.

 Thomas Law Offices is proud to represent the people of Calumet City.
 We understand how difficult it can be to find legal representation in a small town or city, and we pride ourselves on being available to whoever needs us.
-If you live in or around Calumet City and are looking for help with a potential personal injury claim, all you need to do is reach out to our Chicago office, and we’ll help you get started.
+So if you live in or around Calumet City and are looking for help with a potential personal injury claim, all you need to do is reach out to our Chicago office, and we’ll help you get started.

 Get in Touch With Thomas Law Offices